liferay/liferay-docs/develop/tutorials/articles/150-assets/01-adding-updating-and-deleting-assets.markdown

 +$$$

-**Important:** In order for Liferay's Asset Publisher application to show your entity, the entity must have an Asset Renderer.
+**Important:** For Liferay's Asset Publisher application to show your entity, the entity must have an Asset Renderer.

 Note also that an Asset Renderer is how you show a user the components of your entity in the Asset Publisher.
 On deploying your portlet with asset, indexer,